FiligranHQ/xtm-composer/docs/installation.md

 ```

 4. Create service account:

-XTM Composer use a service account to have authorization to start new pods and deployments on the cluster.
+XTM Composer uses a service account to have authorization to start new pods and deployments on the cluster.

 ```bash
 cat <<EOF | kubectl apply -n xtm-composer -f -
 apiVersion: v1